Skip to main content

 • Storage: Low-profile, metal block

-The Global G-835/WS 6-piece Knife Set with Block is absolutely our pick if you're looking to upgrade.
+The Global G-835/WS 6-piece Knife Set with Block is a solid pick for comfortable, sharp knives.

 If price isn’t an issue, these ultra-sharp, super-light knives are a perfect choice.
 They make a great upgrade set and would definitely be on my wedding registry if I had one in the near future.